 Okonkwo is welcomed by Uchendo (his maternal uncle), and his children give Okonkwo land, assist him in building a compound and supply him with CDMS to plant his farm.
 This new beginning always requires hard work, but that’s the thing that Okonkwo is always willing to do.

 Yet, it no longer gives the enthusiasm to Okonkwo that once he had, he was on a path to become the Lords of the clan, and that goal now seems very far away.
 Uchendo is the family patriarch; one of his sons is marrying a new wife.
 Following the ceremony.
 Uchendo gathers everyone together and speaks to Okonkwo, reminding them that others have also suffered.
-Uchendo’s loss has been significant as he has buried five wives and 22 children; his advice to Okonkwo is that accept your exile and make the best of it.
+Uchendo’s loss has been significant as he has buried five wives and 22 children; his advice to Okonkwo is that we accept your exile and make the best of it.

 Summary of Chapter 15: